 Where to Stay in Maui

-Back to the trip, Smith has been asking and asking for hotel, beach, pool and ocean and I knew this would be the best spot for all of us to vacation because it’s remote, beautiful, the water is warm, the weather is beautiful and everything is clean and safe!
-When I started hotel hunting I knew that we needed a kid friendly hotel that was still super nice, but that had a toddler pool and came across the Fairmont Kea Lani in Wailea.
+Back to the trip, Smith had been asking and asking for hotel, beach, pool and ocean and I knew this would be the best spot for all of us to vacation because it’s remote, beautiful, the water is warm, the weather is beautiful and everything is clean and safe!
+When I started hotel hunting I knew that we needed a kid-friendly hotel that was still super nice, but that had a toddler pool and came across the Fairmont Kea Lani in Wailea.
 Doug and I got married on Wailea Beach 5 years ago and loved that side of the island, so I pretty much knew we wanted to stay in Wailea and the Fairmont looked amazing.
 And it did not disappoint!
-We arrived to the most gorgeous lobby to leis and the friendliest staff and even better room!
+We arrived to the most gorgeous lobby and were given leis.
+The property is stunning, the staff was so friendly and room was even better!
 Each room is a suite with a little kitchenette, huge living room with l-shaped couch, a huge bedroom, the best bathroom and a patio of patios with a table and chairs and lounge chair for sunning!
 Plus, the best view of the pools, ponds and ocean!
+Everything is upscale, but still kid-friendly.

 Where to Eat in Maui